 How to Become a Musician or Singer

-To work as a classical musician or singer, a bachelor’s degree in music theory or music performance is generally required.
-To be accepted into one of these programs, applicants are typically required to submit recordings or audition in person—and sometimes must do both.
+Musicians and singers typically need no postsecondary education to enter the occupation.
+Musicians and singers of some genres, such as classical music and opera, may pursue training that leads to a bachelor’s degree in a field such as music theory or performance.
+To be accepted into one of these programs, applicants typically are required to submit recordings or to audition in person and sometimes must do both.

 Some musicians and singers choose to continue their education by pursuing a master’s degree in fine arts or music.

-Musicians and singers need extensive and prolonged training and practice to acquire the skills and knowledge necessary to interpret music at a professional level.
-They typically begin singing or learning to play an instrument by taking lessons and classes when they are children.
-In addition, they must practice often to develop their talent and technique.
+Musicians and singers need extensive training and regular practice to acquire the skills and knowledge necessary to perform music professionally.
+They typically begin singing or learning to play an instrument at a young age by taking private lessons and school classes.
+As they advance, they may participate in music camps, festivals, or fellowships.

 Discipline.
 Talent is not enough for most musicians and singers to find employment in this field.
-They must constantly practice and seek to improve their technique, style, and performances.
+They must practice and rehearse consistently to improve their technique, style, and performance.

 Musical talent.
 Professional musicians or singers must have superior musical abilities.

 Physical stamina.
-Musicians and singers who play in concerts or in nightclubs and those who tour must be able to endure frequent travel and irregular performance schedules.
+Musicians and singers who perform on stage or go on tour for weeks or months must be able to endure frequent travel and irregular performance schedules.